Hell is Us: Designed Different (Review)

 Combat

-Hell is Us' combat feels like it harkens back to an action game of the early 2010's which is a breath of fresh air, by comparison to the plethora of Souls-likes that generally dominate the genre, here in Hell is us, you will be fighting ethereal creatures called the Haze, who come in many different shapes and sizes.
-Your main challenge that you will face are enemies that are called Lymbic enemies, which are enemies that are bound to an elemental type of enemy that they summon.
+Hell is Us' combat feels like it harkens back to an action game from the early 2010's, which is a breath of fresh air compared to the plethora of Souls-likes that generally dominate the genre.
+Here in Hell is Us, you will be fighting ethereal creatures called the Haze, who come in many different shapes and sizes.
+The main challenge that you will face is enemies that are called Lymbic enemies, which are enemies that are bound to an elemental type of enemy that they summon.
 You'll need to kill the summoned attached enemy before killing the main enemy.
-It is a fresh and different idea, that does make the early hours of Hell is Us' combat feel fresh and interesting.
+It is a fresh and different idea that makes the early hours of Hell is Us' combat feel fresh and interesting.The problem starts to set in around the halfway mark in the game.
+By this point, you've seen all the enemies, and the strongest enemies the game has to throw at you are stronger variants of the same enemy types you've faced.
+It makes combat feel like a more mindless affair than something that keeps you engaged and contemplating how you approach each environment.

-Another worthy point of mention is that this game has a small handful of bosses, and I can only be thankful for that decision, because the boss encounters in Hell is Us, are incredibly bad, and are easily the moments of the game that I enjoyed the least.
+Another worthy point of mention is that this game has a small handful of bosses, and I can only be thankful for that decision, because the boss encounters in Hell is Us are incredibly bad, and are easily the moments of the game that I enjoyed the least.
 There is no spectacle to the encounter, no fanfare, and the mechanics of the encounter are abysmal in how the fight unfolds.
-It doesn't posit any sense of challenge, the encounters just feel like busy work, and had they been removed I'd argue the game would have been better for it.
+It doesn't posit any sense of challenge; the encounters feel like busy work, and had they been removed, I'd argue the game would have been better for it.Overall in terms of challenging combat, if you're coming from a souls-like background, I feel like you won't be hard pressed here with Hell is Us, it is a pretty simple, flexible and forgiving action-RPG, but if you're someone who is looking for just that, an action-RPG that allows you to utilize and customize some cool abilities, and adventure through a dystopian world, than this might be up your alley.

 Puzzles

-The puzzles themselves feel like they're a major component of Hell is Us' gameplay loop.
-If I was to break it down simply it does feel like it is a split between a third-person action game, and a detective investigation where you are piecing information together from the different clues and conversations that you find in Haedea.
-It really does feel reminiscent of the games of old where there are no markers, no quips from companions solving it for you.
-The most you have is a search tree of people and notes you have acquired, helping to spark that eureka moment.
-What this approach culminates in, is a sense of problem solving that feels satisfying and rewarding, and this is in large part due to Hell is Us' No-hand holding approach to its world, which we'll dive into shortly.
-But if there is one element of Hell is Us that absolutely stands out as really well crafted it is its puzzle design, and the balancing act of revealing new clues, along with keeping the solution more a hidden in plain sight affair, rather than something so obvious that it feels like an insult to the players intelligence.
-That being said, this game did make me take notes once or twice, and did call upon me to remember and piece some things together, in a way that if you are not used to that sort of experience, then you might get lost or find yourself backtracking a few times trying to read and piece together some messages on a statue or a wall in another room.
+The puzzles in Hell is Us are one of the game's biggest strengths, with the majority of the puzzles offering a good level of challenge that rewards you for taking in its world and reading the notes and logs scattered around.
+It makes the exploration of Haeda's different zones feel much more immersive and provides an intentional approach to the layout and design of each location.
+Making each discovery feel like a puzzle piece that guides and expands the exploration.
+The puzzles are also varied and weave into the history and crafted lore of Haeda, which helps give you some added context for the broader conflict that has been unfolding over the years.The puzzles themselves feel like they're a major component of Hell is Us' gameplay loop.
+If I were to break it down, it would be a split between a third-person action game and a detective investigation where you are piecing information together from the clues and conversations you find in Haedea.
+It really does feel reminiscent of the games of old, where there are no markers, no quips from companions solving it for you.
+The most you have is a search tree of people and notes youhave collected, helping spark that eureka moment.
+What this approach culminates in is a sense of problem-solving that feels satisfying and rewarding, largely due to Hell is Us's no-hand-holding approach to its world, which we'll dive into shortly.
+But if there is one element of Hell is Us that absolutely stands out as really well crafted, it is its puzzle design, and the balancing act of revealing new clues, along with keeping the solution more of a hidden in plain sight affair, rather than something so obvious that it feels like an insult to the player's intelligence.
+That being said, this game did make me take notes once or twice, and did call upon me to remember and piece some things together, in a way that if you are not used to that sort of experience, then you might get lost or find yourself backtracking a few times trying to read and piece together some messages on a statue or a wall in another room.But this approach to Hell is Us alone is something I feel plays into the game's atmosphere and worldbuilding, and it all clicks together to lay the foundations for something special.

 Game Systems